-- · Ranks junior to debt and, typically, future issues of preference shares, but senior to ordinary shares/ other classes of existing shares. - At exit, holder receives amount normally equivalent to 1x return ahead of any other proceeds being distributed to junior ranking shares.
+- · Ranks junior to debt and, typically, future issues of preference shares, but senior to ordinary shares/ other classes of existing shares. - distributed to junior ranking shares.

 What is their purpose?

 - Protect value of investment. - Provide downside protection by potentially delivering 1x return in low exit scenarios.